Syrian rebels threaten to target Shi'ite villages in Aleppo

 The sectarian nature of the conflict has set regional Sunni Muslim powers - notably Gulf Arab states and Turkey - against Assad's Shi'ite Iranian and Hezbollah allies in a deepening proxy war on Syrian soil.

-Deputy U.S. Secretary of State William Burns, speaking at the end of a visit to neighboring Lebanon, condemned Hezbollah's military intervention in Syria.
+Deputy U.S. Secretary of State William Burns, speaking at the end of a visit to neighbouring Lebanon, condemned Hezbollah's military intervention in Syria.

 "Despite its membership in the Lebanese government, Hezbollah has decided to put its own interests and those of its foreign backers above those of the Lebanese people," Burns said.